pxfskjp/laravel-authentication/README.md

 ### Installation: ###

-After the git clone, run this commands one after one to start the application:
+After the git clone, run this commands & editions one after one to start the application:
 ##### * composer install
 ##### * npm install
 ##### * php artisan key:generate